 In May, 2014, the Salem Harbor Power Station was decommissioned after being bought by a new company: the ironically named Footprint Power.
 Footprint Power has demolished the existing coal-fired plant and is now in the final stages of building a 674 megawatt fracked gas power station on the same site.
 This new power station was supposed to be completed in 2017, but delays are ongoing.

 Knowing what we know about methane and fracking, and what we know about how far we have already pushed the planet’s precarious climate system, building more fossil fuel infrastructure signals the moral bankruptcy of our society.
-We have screwed up, and now we must repent, change, and move beyond our complacency that these atrocities to present and future generations are happening before our eyes.
+We have gone astray, and now we must repent, change, and move beyond our complacency that these atrocities to present and future generations are happening before our eyes.